 - Time Management

-Wondering what you can look forward to once you've registered your child for our study skills program in St. Albert?
+So what should your expectations be when you register your child for our study skills program in St. Albert?
 Our tutors will be there to encourage positive study and concentration skills that will last a lifetime.
-That includes tips for managing exam preparation and project planning more effectively.
-We also reinforce positive habits and attitudes, recognizing students for every skill they learn and milestone they reach.
+That includes revealing methods to take the intimidation factor out of assignments, projects and tests.
+We also recognize every milestone reached, encouraging students to continue fostering their new habits, skills and attitudes.